14 College Event Ideas Students Will Actually Attend

 We’ve all heard of bar crawls, right?
 A group gets on a bus and hops around town visiting local bars and indulging.
 Well, not all crawls have to be alcohol-related!

-Partner with local transportation services to host museum event crawls, garden crawls, or market crawls.
+Partner with local transportation services to host museum, garden, or market crawls.
 Students love food, so play with the idea of a taco or burger crawl.
 Highlight unique eats in the neighborhood, helping new students find their favorite restaurants while supporting local businesses as well.

 4. Create scavenger hunts that involve the campus and community.